Money and duty free for Nicaragua

 There are ATMs in most tourist areas.
 While the majority of these are reliable and will work with cards, some of them accept VISA only, so there’s always the chance that they won’t.
 It’s recommended that you plan accordingly.
 Most ATMs give Cordobas and US dollars.
 When paying in cash, notes in less than perfect condition may not be accepted; don’t accept any that are ripped or have marks on them.

 These can only be changed in some banks and are not widely accepted.
 There may be a fee for cashing them.

 The import of local and foreign currency is unlimited, subject to declaration of amounts exceeding the equivalent of US$10,000 on arrival.
 There are no restrictions on the export of local and foreign currency.

 Foreign currencies can be exchanged at the airport, at banks and at official bureaux de change in major cities.
 US Dollars are the most easily exchanged currency and are also accepted as payment throughout the country.

 Nicaragua duty free

 The following items can be imported into Nicaragua by travellers aged 21 and over without incurring customs duty:

-Restricted items include fresh food, live animals and plants and their products.
+While nothing is outright banned, restricted items include fresh food, live animals, and plants and their products.
 A special permit is required for firearms.